 In order to effectively apply the principles of ABA using a transdisciplinary approach, MCC offers a one-to-one instruction model reinforced by a faculty of Board Certified Behavior Analysts (BCBA), board-certified and New York State-licensed speech pathologists and occupational therapists, and Masters and Doctoral level supervisors.
 MCC has developed research and training partnerships with top higher education institutions in the area, including Teachers College Columbia University, Hunter College, and New York University.

 Beyond the rigorous approach to education, MCC is distinguished by its commitment to realizing each child’s potential as an individual, as a family member, and as a valued, functional member of the community.
 MCC understands that autism affects the entire family unit and that learning is a 24-hour process.
 In this regard, MCC offers an open-door policy with home-based strategies to families to maximize positive outcomes in and outside of the classroom.
-Through the Peer Buddy and inclusion programs with secondary schools in the neighborhood, MCC students give back to the community through collaborative social programs, sensitizing children in mainstream education settings to dealing with their peers who happen to be autistic or have a related disability.
+Through the Peer Buddy and inclusion programs with secondary schools in the neighborhood, MCC students give back to the community through collaborative social programs, sensitizing children in mainstream education settings to accept their peers who happen to be autistic or have a related disability.